Bikita Lithium Mine

 BLM

-The mine started operations in 1952 and has changed ownership over the years.
+The mine started operations in 1952 and has changed ownership several times over the years.
 Previous owners included AMMS - Africa Minerals.
-Since Chinese took over, the mine constructed a 2 million tons/year spodumene concentrate beneficiation project and a 2 million tons/year lepidolite concentrate beneficiation expansion project, which commenced production in July 2023.
+In 2022, the mine was acquired from African Minerals Ltd, for US$180 million by Sinomine Resources Group.
+Since Sinomine took over, the mine has grown to include a 2-million-tons/year spodumene concentrate beneficiation project and a 2-million-tons/year lepidolite concentrate beneficiation expansion project, which commenced production in July 2023.

 Zimbabwe